Skip to main content

 When implementing code changes across repositories, effective commit and PR management is crucial for maintaining visibility and control over your codebase.
 Fortunately, Moderne provides powerful tools to help you create, track, and manage commits and PRs at scale.

 In this guide, we'll walk you through the fundamentals of working with commits and PRs in Moderne.
-You'll learn about the extensive commit options we offer, how you can track the status of your changes, and some important caveats to consider when creating commits/PR.
+You'll learn about the extensive commit options we offer, how you can track the status of your changes, and the critical distinction between tracking PR operations and measuring actual migration progress in your codebase.

 Committing